developer-zebra/developer-zebra-site/src/licensing/process/index.md

 Mass-deployment of Enterprise Browser device licenses requires use of an Enterprise Mobility Management (EMM) system and/or Zebra StageNow tools and its [License Manager Setting Type](https://techdocs.zebra.com/stagenow/latest/csp/license).

 ##### `IMPORTANT NOTES:`
-* **The procedures described below include only those for deploying and activating licenses for EB 2.0 (or later)**.
+* **The procedures described below include only those for deploying and activating licenses for Zebra apps and features on the device(s)**.
 They **DO NOT** include the purchase process for license activation IDs nor configuration of the network and device clock settings, which are required to download the app and properly apply the license(s).
 * **To set license keys to remain on the device following an Enterprise Reset**, keys MUST be stored in the `/enterprise/usr` folder on the device and <u>in a single Profile</u> activated using License Manager and preserved using [Persist Manager](/mx/persistmgr).

 ### Prerequisites

 * Profiles for correctly configuring device clock and network settings
 * Software License key(s) (aka Activation IDs)
-* All necessary EB 2.x application (binary) files

 > **Zebra recommends testing any new Profile on a working device before general deployment**.